BELS English School in Malta & Gozo FAQ’s & Information

-Depending on whether you have booked a self-catering, bed and breakfast, half or full board accommodation, you will need to pay for your day-to-day living expenses.
+Depending on whether you have booked a self-catering, bed and breakfast, homestay Malta, half or full board accommodation, you will need to pay for your day-to-day living expenses.

 How much money will I need during my stay?

 Within Malta and Gozo, transport is rather cheap and efficient, as well as the general cost of living.
-From our experience and past student feedback, students can live comfortably on the islands on as little as €50-75 per week.
+From our experience and past student feedback, students at our English schools in Malta and Gozo can live comfortably on the islands on as little as €50-75 per week.

 How do I get to the school?

-All BELS residences, homestays and self-catering apartments are within walking distance of the school.
+All BELS residences, homestays in Malta and Gozo, and self-catering apartments are within walking distance of the school.
 See your accommodation descriptions, which include a map and route to your selected school.

 Do I have lessons on public holidays?

-The schools are closed on public holidays.
-However, BELS will provide a full day tour in Malta or Gozo free of charge to all BELS students.
+BELS Language Schools in Malta and Gozo are closed on public holidays.
+However, BELS provides a full day tour in Malta or Gozo on every public holiday that falls on a weekday.
+The tour is free of charge to all BELS students taking English courses in Malta and Gozo.
 Visit publicholidays.eu/malta for the full calendar of public holidays.

 Do I need to bring anything in particular?

 We recommend that you bring some stationery with you apart from your usual weather-appropriate clothes.
-Your course book and/or material will be provided on your first day of school.
+The material for your English courses in Malta will be provided by your BELS Language School in Malta or Gozo on your first day of school.